integraloftheday/Pebble-Imessager/README.md

 ### Requirements

-1. A microphone enabled pebble watch
+1. A pebble smart watch

 2. ~~A [rebble voice subscription](https://rebble.io)~~ (Only required for voice respones)